datanav/docs/legal-dap.rst

-2.1.5 The subject matter of the Processing of the Personal Data is set out in the Principal Agreement and this Agreement, and the duration of the processing shall be for the duration of the Customer ́s right to use the Services pursuant to the Principal Agreement.
+2.1.5 The subject matter of the Processing of the Personal Data is set out in the Principal Agreement and this Agreement, and the duration of the processing shall be for the duration of the Customer's right to use the Services pursuant to the Principal Agreement.

 2.1.6 The Processor will typically not have access to the Personal Data.
 The